 - Each student got a chance to see each problem worked out by another group of students and read and critique their thinking.

-We did it with math this week, but we are going to try it with language next week.
+We did it with math this week, but this activity works with all subject areas.

 Doing fun activities are making test prep so much more engaging and interesting (for me AND the kids)!

 Do you want even more test prep tips and strategies for grades 4-5?
 Then, sign up for my FREE 6-Day Email Course to help you plan, organize, and execute engaging (and effective) test prep review!
 Click on the image below to read more and sign up today.

 Join 14,000+ Other Teachers!

 Want even more free resources?
 Enter your information to join my email list and get exclusive access to my freebie library!

 You will also receive regular emails with tips, resources, freebies, and updates on paid products.